-The mind thinks in linear terms, or in a line which creates a continuum, joining the past to the future, and leaving out the ‘now’.
-Our thoughts of the past, or worries about the future, keep us held within the confines and limitations of time.
-Thinking and time, therefore, are somewhat intertwined.
+The mind generally thinks in linear terms.
+Linear thinking thinks in a line, like a continuum, joining the past to the future, leaving out the ‘now’.
+Thoughts of the past, or worries about the future, take up most of the time.

-Because of the way we are taught to think it is easy to adopt a habit to bypass the present moment.
-This occurs to a point where there are very few moments in a persons life that are really fully lived.
-We have been taught to dream of future circumstances, with the belief that when we reach the goal ‘then’ we can be happy.
-Society has led us to strive for things with contentment offered only when we get them.
-But, the only time we can actually experience happiness and contentment is now.
-The past is past and the future is imagined.
+Most people are taught to think, and to think that thinking is primarily how you operate in the world.
+Because we are conceptually taught it is easy to see the habit we have adopted of thinking our way through life, and how it clearly tramples over the top of the present moment.
+Sometimes very few moments in a persons life are really fully lived.
+We are taught to dream of future circumstances, with the belief that when we reach the goal ‘then’ we can be happy.
+Society has steered us to strive for things, and that we are only offered contentment when we get them.
+But the only time we can experience happiness and contentment is now.

 Keep it simple

-Through practicing meditation and reminding myself to be present, I came to notice that there is a certain excitement in not knowing the exact details of my future.
-By removing the need to over-plan, we can experience more of what our past choices have created right now.
+Through having tools to remind myself to be present, I have came to notice that there is an innocent excitement in not knowing the exact details of my future (or past).
+By removing the need to over-plan, I can make use of the space by being aware and experiencing whatever is being created for me right now.

 Tools to be present

-Little Wings Guidance Oracle Cards are about helping release the limitations of time to remind you, instead, of the eternal present moment.
-They remind you that Peace, Love and Joy are all internal ‘states’ that can only be experienced, you guessed it, NOW!
+Little Wings Guidance Oracle Cards are about helping release the limitations of time and remind you instead, to look inward and be aware of the eternal present moment.
+They remind you that Peace, Love and Joy are all ‘states’ or experiences that can only be experienced now.

-What stands out with this form of meditation is that you can use the techniques with your eyes open or closed.
-I was taught Ascension meditation in 2014 and went on to become a teacher of Ascension in the Ishaya tradition.
-I recommend it wholeheartedly.
-There are regular courses held worldwide through The Bright Path.
-Here’s the website for details.
+What also stands out for me with Ascension is that the techniques can be used with your eyes open or closed.
+I was taught Ascension meditation through a weekend First Sphere Course in 2014, and went on to complete a 6 month Mastery of the Self Course.
+I then became a teacher of Ascension in the Ishaya tradition.